mahemoff/humanstxt/README.md

 Users can click on the icon to see the humans.txt file.

 Plain text links and Twitter handles are turned to links to facilitate navigation.

-* This extension makes good use of Autolinker.js : <https://github.com/gregjacobs/Autolinker.js>
-* It uses Fira Code for displaying the Humans.txt file : https://github.com/tonsky/FiraCode
+Basic Markdown is accepted, and [standard-compatible](http://humanstxt.org/Standard.html) titles are more or less supported.

 ## How to install the extension for testing purposes :